 Salary and benefits when teaching in Bahrain

-Schools in Bahrain can offer excellent salary packages, including generous benefits.
-Teachers are often able to secure accommodation, flight allowance, and health insurance for themselves and their dependants as well.
+Teaching jobs in Bahrain can offer excellent salary packages, including generous benefits.
+Teachers are often able to secure accommodation, flight allowance, and health insurance for themselves and their dependents as well.

 Teach in Bahrain – Hiring